praw-dev/praw/README.rst

    :alt: Join the chat at https://gitter.im/praw-dev/praw
    :target: https://gitter.im/praw-dev/praw

-PRAW, an acronym for "Python Reddit API Wrapper", is a python package that allows for simple access to Reddit's API.
+PRAW, an acronym for "Python Reddit API Wrapper", is a Python package that allows for simple access to Reddit's API.
 PRAW aims to be easy to use and internally follows all of `Reddit's API rules
 <https://github.com/reddit/reddit/wiki/API>`_.
 With PRAW there's no need to